KustoszApp/docs/source/installation/vps.md

 celery -A kustosz worker -l INFO -Q feed_fetcher --concurrency 1
 ```

 It is recommended that you use process supervisor to run commands above.
-Most Linux systems come with systemd, which may be used for that purpose.
-Another option is [Supervisor](http://supervisord.org/).
-See [](#use-supervisor-to-ensure-background-processes-are-running).
+Most Linux systems come with systemd, which may be used for that purpose - see [](#use-systemd-to-ensure-background-processes-are-running).
+Another option is [Supervisor](http://supervisord.org/) - see [](#use-supervisor-to-ensure-background-processes-are-running).

-% FIXME: add section on systemd

 ## Run gunicorn